Béni Nkololo

-Béni Nkololo (born 6 November 1996) is a French professional footballer who plays as a winger for A-League club Central Coast Mariners.
+Béni Jean-Luc Nkololo (born 6 November 1996) is a French professional footballer who plays as a winger for Super League Greece club Panetolikos.

 Nkololo was born in France and played for Stade Brestois 29 in Ligue 2 and a number of clubs in the Championnat National before moving to Australia to play for Central Coast Mariners in 2021.

-Club career
+Early life

+Nkololo was born in Rennes, France, to Zairean parents born in Léopoldville.
+He acquired French nationality on 28 January 2004, through the collective effect of his parents' naturalization.

+Career

 In July 2020, Nkololo signed with Championnat National side US Concarneau.

 In August 2021, Nkololo signed with Australian side Central Coast Mariners.
 He scored on debut for the Mariners in a win over Blacktown City in the 2021 FFA Cup on 13 November 2021.

+Nkololo was part of the Central Coast Mariners' A-League Men Championship winning team in 2022-23, scoring the sixth of the side's goals in the 2023 A-League Men Grand Final.

+In August 2023, Nkololo was granted a release by the Mariners on compassionate grounds to join a club in Saudi Arabia.
+He left the Mariners having scored seventeen goals over two seasons.

+On 4 July 2024, Nkololo joined Romanian side CFR Cluj.

+Personal life

+Nkololo is the brother of Jordan Nkololo.